8 ¿Cuál fue tu último viaje y cómo era?

 How do you think Ernesto prepared for his trip through Latin America by motorcycle?
 What type of clothing do you think he packed?

-Watch the following film trailer by acontrafilmshome, to get an idea of what Ernesto’s journey entailed through the different South American countries and their diverse weather patterns.
+Watch the following film trailer by acontrafilmshome, to get a glimpse of Ernesto’s journey through the different South American countries and the diverse weather patterns he encountered.

 You will notice that Ernesto walked through the heat of the Atacama Desert in Chile to the freezing and snowy alps of the Andes.